oa1cSpace/medatus-nestjs-backend-test/Readme.md

 ### Password change
 User can change its current password (`POST: { session: object, oldPassword: string, newPassword: string }` at `/user/change-password`).
 If changing the password is successful, the current session will be revoked and the user as to login again.

+### Tools

+#### Nest.js
+Please consider using the boilerplate `nest.js` project from this repository and align to the best practices of implementation right from the official `nest.js` documentation page!
+This project is not complicated to be implemented, but it offers us a great way to see how you utilize existing technology, understand when to use `controllers`, `providers`, `middleware`, `pipes`, `guards` and `interceptors`.

+### Optional
+If you want to show us that you really care about performance, implement this task make tell `nest.js` to use `Fastify` by using `nests` `FastifyAdapter` framework adapter.

+#### MongoDB
+Please consider using MongoDB as your database solution.
+Furthermore, with the project, there is a `docker-compose.yaml` file to easily set up a MongoDB instance to work with.
+Again – also refer to the official documentation how to use best practices for `nest.js` to communicate with MongoDB.
+If you do not have docker, or you are already hosting a MongoDB instance of some kind, that is no problem.
+You are free to do so, but please update the `user` and `password` field within the `docker-compose.yaml` file, so we can easily spin up our test stack with the correct credentials used within your implementation.

 # General Architecture Guidelines
 The following guidelines are part of the implementation requirements.
 Please utilize available node.js modules to achieve the desired behavior, document what functionality you utilize from external and what functionality has been added by you.